-12.6.
-Configuring Seam with Hibernate in Java SE
+19.5.
+Configuring Seam in Java SE, with the JBoss Microcontainer tainer.

-The Seam support for Hibernate requires JTA and a JCA datasource.
-If you are running in a non-EE environment like Tomcat or TestNG, you can run these services, and Hibernate itself, in the JBoss Microcontainer.
+The Seam support for Hibernate and JPA requires JTA and a JCA datasource.
+If you are running in a non-EE environment like Tomcat or TestNG you can run these services, and Hibernate itself, in the JBoss Microcon-

-You can even deploy the Hibernate version of the booking example in Tomcat.
+You can even deploy the Hibernate and JPA versions of the booking example in Tomcat.